Skip to Content

 Mmm, if we see octopus in any form, we’ve gotta order it.
 This time, it was an octopus salad.

-There was a variety of choice for main courses and the waiter was rhyming off all manner of fish and seafood to try and tempt us.
+There was a variety of choice for main courses.
+And the waiter was rhyming off all manner of fish and seafood to try and tempt us.

 “Hamsi, for me, please.”